modflowpy/flopy/DEVELOPER.md

 ## Running tests

 To run the autotests you will need to have `pytest` installed.
 To run the tests in parallel you will also need `pytest-xdist`.
-To prepare your code for a pull request, you will need a few more packages (see the docs on [submitting a pull request](CONTRIBUTING.md)).
+Testing dependencies are specified in the `test` extras group in `setup.cfg` (with pip, use `pip install ".[test]"`).
+Test dependencies are included by default in the Conda environment `etc/environment`.
+To prepare your code for a pull request, you will need a few more packages specified in the `lint` extras group in `setup.cfg` (also included by default for Conda).
+See the docs on [submitting a pull request](CONTRIBUTING.md) for more info.

-To install all packages required for testing at once, use

-    pip install ".[test]"

-If you want to run a single autotest run the following command from the `autotest` directory
+If you want to run a single autotest run the following command from the `autotest` directory:

     pytest -v t001_test.py

-If you want to run all of the standard autotests (tests that match `tXXX_test_*.py`) run the following command from the `autotest` directory
+To run all standard tests (tests matching `tXXX_test*.py`) from the `autotest` directory:

     pytest -v

-If you want to run all of the autotests that match a pattern run a command like the following from the `autotest` directory
+The `-v` flag enables verbose output.
+To run all tests matching a pattern run:

     pytest -v -k "t01"

 ### Running tests in parallel

-If you want to run the autotests in parallel add `-n auto` after `-v` in your `pytest` command.
+To run the tests in parallel add `-n auto` to the `pytest` command.
 For example,

-    pytest -v -n auto t001_test.py
+    pytest -v -n auto

-The `auto` keyword indicates that the `pytest-xdist` extension will query your computer to determine the number of processors available.
-You can specify a specific number of processors to use (for example, `-n 2` to run on two processors).

-The space between `-n` and the number of processors can be replaced with a `=`.
-For example,
+The `auto` keyword configures the `pytest-xdist` extension to query your computer for the number of processors available.
+You can explicitly set the number of cores, substitute an integer for `auto` in the `-n` argument, e.g. `pytest -v -n 2`.
+(The space between `-n` and the number of processors can be replaced with `=`, e.g. `-n=2`.)

-    pytest -v -n=auto t001_test.py

 ### Debugging failed tests

-To debug a failed autotest rerun the failed test by running the following command from the autotest directory
+To debug a failed test it can be helpful to inspect its output, which is cleaned up automatically by default.
+To run a failing test and keep its output, use the `--keep` flag:

-    python mffailedtest.py --keep
+    python t001_test.py --keep

-The `--keep` will retain the test directories created by the test, which will allow the input or output files to be evaluated for errors.
+This will retain the test directories created by the test, which will allow the input or output files to be evaluated for errors.

+A similar `-keep` argument is also available for `pytest`.
+Tests using the function-scoped `tmpdir` and related fixtures (e.g. `class_tmpdir`, `module_tmpdir`) defined in `conftest.py` are compatible with this mechanism, which differs from the Python CLI argument only in that the location to save test outputs must be provided explicitly, e.g.

+    pytest t001_test.py --keep t001_output

 ### Creating an autotest